RayMairlot/Batch-Render-Tools/README.md

 os.system(command)
 ```

-It opens a Terminal and runs blender, but I don't know how to pass additional arguments to Blender.
+It opens a Terminal and runs Blender, but I don't know how to pass additional arguments to Blender.
 If anyone knows how to do that, please let me know.